-N/A we are using the fully adjudicated 100% files for both Medicare fee-for-service and Medicare Advantage Plans.
+N/A, we are using fully adjudicated Medicare data

 2b.09.
 Provide the overall frequency of missing data, the distribution of missing data across providers, and the results from testing related to missing data.

 For example, provide results of sensitivity analysis of the effect of various rules for missing data/non-response.
 If no empirical sensitivity analysis was conducted, identify the approaches for handling missing data that were considered and benefits and drawbacks of each).